presnick/ProgramsInformationPeople/_sources/Iteration/ExtraExercises.rst

 ..
 Iteration/TraversalandtheforLoopByIndex.rst, Iteration/TheAccumulatorPatternwithStrings.rst

 4. Given the list of numbers, ``numbs``, create a new list of those same numbers increased by 5.
-Save this new list to list ``newlist``.
+Save this new list to the variable ``newlist``.

 .. activecode:: ee_ch10_04